marius311/CMBLensing.jl/README.md

     * `LenseFlow` ([Millea, Anderes, & Wandelt 2017](https://arxiv.org/abs/1708.06753))
     * `Taylens` ([Næss & Louis 2013](https://arxiv.org/abs/1307.0719))
     * Taylor series expansion to any order
+    * Bilinear interpolation
-* Maximize and sample $\mathcal{P}(f,\phi,\theta\,|\,d)$, the joint maximum a posteriori estimate of the lensing potential, $\phi$, the  temperature and/or polarization fields, $f$, and cosmological parameters, $\theta$ ([Millea, Anderes, & Wandelt 2017](https://arxiv.org/abs/1708.06753))
+* Maximize and sample $\mathcal{P}(f,\phi,\theta\,|\,d)$, the joint maximum a posteriori estimate of the lensing potential, $\phi$, the  temperature and/or polarization fields, $f$, and cosmological parameters, $\theta$ ([Millea, Anderes, & Wandelt 2017](https://arxiv.org/abs/1708.06753), [Millea, Anderes, & Wandelt 2020](https://arxiv.org/abs/2002.00965))
 * Maximize $\mathcal{P}(\phi\,|\,d,\theta)$, i.e. the marginal maximum a posteriori estimate of the lensing potential, $\phi$, at fixed cosmological parameters, $\theta$ ([Carron & Lewis 2017](https://arxiv.org/abs/1704.08230))
-* Do quadratic estimation of $\phi$ ([Hu & Okamoto 2003](https://arxiv.org/abs/astro-ph/0111606))
+* Do basic quadratic estimation of $\phi$ ([Hu & Okamoto 2003](https://arxiv.org/abs/astro-ph/0111606))

 ## Documentation

 The best place to get started is to read the [documentation](https://cosmicmar.com/CMBLensing.jl/) (which is a work-in-progress, but contains many useful examples).

 Most of the pages in the documentation are Jupyter notebooks, and you can click the "launch binder" link at the top of each page to launch a Jupyterlab server running the notebook in your browser (courtesy of [binder](https://mybinder.org/)).

-You can also find the notebooks in [this folder](https://github.com/marius311/CMBLensing.jl/tree/gh-pages/src) if you want to run them locally (which will usually lead to higher performance).
+You can also clone the repostiory and open the notebooks in [docs/src](https://github.com/marius311/CMBLensing.jl/tree/master/docs/src) if you want to run them locally (which will usually lead to higher performance).
+The notebooks are stored as `.md` files rather than `.ipynb` format.
+Its recommented to install [Jupytext](jupytext) (`pip install jupytext`) and then you can run these `.md` directly from Jupyterlab by right-clicking on them and selecting `Open With -> Notebook`.
+Otherwise, run the script `docs/make_notebooks.sh` to convert the `.md` files to `.ipynb` which you can then open as desired.

 ## Installation